 - 1. Set the ON/OFF switch on the control panel, to the OFF position.
 Disconnect AC power from the unit. - 2.
 Remove the top shroud from the unit by grasping the top handle and lifting straight up.
 This will disengage the shroud from the four (4) pins in the side panels. - 3.
 Refer to Figure 7-7 and locate the air filter attached to the air/fuel valve inlet. - 4.
 Using a flat-tip screwdriver or 5/16" nut driver, loosen the clamp securing the filter to the inlet flange of the air/fuel valve.
 Remove the filter and clamp. - 5.
 The filter may be cleaned in hot soapy water to remove oil and dirt.
-The filter should be thoroughly dried and then sprayed with a light coating of oil, such as WD-40, prior to reinstallation. - 6.
+It should then be thoroughly dried and then sprayed with a light coating of K&N® Air Filter Oil (or equivalent specifically formulated for air filters) prior to reinstallation.
+Do NOT use WD-40. - 6.
 Each replacement air filter is equipped with its own clamp.
 Therefore, simply install the replacement air filter on inlet flange of the air fuel valve and tighten the clamp with a flat-tip screwdriver or 5/16" nut driver. - 7.
 Replace the top shroud on the unit and return boiler to service use.